zachsain/phase-2-app/README.md

         - The only component present within the <Add /> is the <PaintingCard /> component, which in this case only renders one card to the page with the information being passed via props of the information provided via the form.
     - <Home />
         - Home is the final component offered within the switch statement and renders the home page.
-        - All that is contained within the home component is very simple JSX including a header an image and a paragraph of information
+        - All that is contained within the home component is very simple JSX including a header an image and a paragraph of information.